OneMohrTime/onemohrtime/README.md

                             : https://github.com/OneMohrTime/
 ```

-A bit about me: I’m a full-stack web developer at Mighty, and BFA graphic designer.
-I’m based out of Grand Rapids, MI.
-I tend to refer to my title as a **Designer/Developer**, as I am fully versed in the latest front-end specs (even some back-end ones).
-I focus heavily on browser compatibility, mobile device compatibility, and web accessibility.
+A bit about me: I’ve run a gamut of “creative” job titles: Interaction Designer, Webmaster, Digital Media Designer, Front-end Developer, Marketing Assistant… yada yada.
+In my earlier years, I was much more of a “classic” designer.
+I created moodboards, banner ads, and web mockups; but I didn’t dive into anything further.
+Nowadays, I’ve learned that I actually prefer to be in the thick of it, especially if it’s front-end coding!

+I’ve now landed on developer by day and designer by night as the most accurate—or, least inaccurate—description of my day-to-day.

 ### Web Languages